UCLALibrary/research-tips/_handouts/scholarly_vs_popular_sources.markdown

 <p style="margin-bottom: 5 px;">
   <a href="https://drive.google.com/file/d/1PgXt4vmEnhjD0V2X01GleAMVD_ZwVm6w/view?usp=sharing">Here is a link to an accessible version of this handout.</a>
 </p>
-<p>Need the defenitions to examples listed in the handout?
+<p>Need the definition to examples listed in the handout?
 We've got you covered!
 Check out our <a href="https://uclalibrary.github.io/research-tips/research-and-academics-glossary/">Research and Academic Glossary</a>!</p>